Recoan0/PokeGan/README.md

 # PokeGan
-Pokemon generation using a Generative Adversial Network.
+Pokemon generation using a Generative Adversarial Network.

 Current implementation of the GAN is a ProGan.